All Episodes

 The entire world looks to us to make sure the world economy is stable.

-When it comes to the full faith and credit of the United States, and the AP was ecstatic reporting this.
+And that's why I will not negotiate on anything when it comes to the full faith and credit of the United States.

-I heard a lot of talk over the weekend that uh the real problem is that uh the president will not negotiate.
+I heard a lot of talk over the weekend that the real problem is, is that the president will not negotiate.

 Well, let me tell you something.